Romanos I Lekapenos: Rise to power

 On 25 March 919, at the head of his fleet, Lekapenos seized the Boukoleon Palace and the reins of government.
 Initially, he was named magistros and megas hetaireiarches, but he moved swiftly to consolidate his position: in April 919 his daughter Helena was married to Constantine VII, and Lekapenos assumed the new title basileopator.
-On 24 September 920, he was named caesar; and on 17 December, Romanos was crowned senior emperor.
+He was named caesar on 24 September 920 and crowned senior emperor on 17 December.

 Leo Phokas' supporters surrender to Romanos Lekapenos.

 In subsequent years Romanos crowned his own sons co-emperors, Christopher in 921, Stephen and Constantine in 924, although, for the time being, Constantine VII was regarded as first in rank after Romanos himself.
 It is notable that, as he left Constantine VII untouched, he was called 'the gentle usurper'.
 Romanos strengthened his position by marrying his daughters to members of the powerful aristocratic families of Argyros and Mouseles, by recalling the deposed patriarch Nicholas Mystikos, and by putting an end to the conflict with the Papacy over the four marriages of Emperor Leo VI.

 His early reign saw several conspiracies to topple him, which led to the successive dismissal of his first paradynasteuontes, John the Rhaiktor and John Mystikos.
 From 925 and until the end of his reign, the post was occupied by the chamberlain Theophanes.